 Cheverny.
 Built in the 1630s, Cheverny is as elegant and restrained as Baroque can get and is unmistakably French with its chiselled façade and dramatic roofline, and sumptuously decorated and furnished interiors.
 Drive to Paris and then continue by Eurostar to London St Pancras, arriving c.
 8.00pm.

 If combining this tour with Tuscan Gardens, fly at c.
-8.45pm from Paris Charles de Gaulle Airport to Florence (Air France), transfer by taxi to the hotel in Fiesole and stay overnight.
+8.45pm from Paris Charles de Gaulle Airport to Florence (Air France), transfer by taxi to the Hotel Villa Fiesole and stay overnight.

 Price – per person